 A new specialization in the Cronkite School teaches students how to report on Latino communities and Latino-specific issues.

-The program includes an in-depth reporting class and a multi-disciplinary seminar on Latinos.
+The program includes an in-depth reporting class and a multidisciplinary seminar on Latinos coupled with a minor from the Department of Transborder Chicana/o and Latina/o Studies.
 It is one of two Cronkite School topic-specific specializations; the other is in business journalism.

 The specialization is led by Rick Rodriguez, the former executive editor at the Sacramento Bee who joined the faculty of the Cronkite faculty in 2008 as the school’s first Carnegie Professor specializing in Latino and transnational news coverage.

 The Carnegie Professor is part of the curriculum enrichment component of the comprehensive Carnegie-Knight Journalism Initiative to improve journalism education at 12 universities nationwide.
 The program is funded by the Carnegie Corporation of New York and the John S. and James L. Knight Foundation.

 Arizona State University, the University of North Carolina and the University of Nebraska were recently added to the Carnegie-Knight initiative, joining the University of California at Berkeley, Columbia University, Harvard University, the University of Maryland, the University of Missouri, Northwestern University, Syracuse University, the University of Texas and the University of Southern California.

 The Carnegie-Knight grants are used by the schools to “expand the intellectual horizons of journalism students, in large part by harnessing the tremendous subject-matter expertise that resides in each of the universities,” according to a joint statement from the foundations.